Beaches of Kent County with a Rich History

 Tom’s friend, the late Bill Betts, a retired banker who grew up nearby and remembered going to the park as a child, devoted years of study to the Tolchester Beach Amusement Park and assembled a collection of artifacts and memorabilia for the exhibit.
 The museum is open on Saturdays and Sundays from 11 a.m. to 3 p.m. from late spring to early fall.
 Admission is free.

 Astonishingly, more than 20,000 visitors have signed the museum’s guest book.
-Many of these visitors shared their own childhood experiences at Tolchester Beach of long ago.
+Many of these visitors shared their own childhood experiences at Tolchester Beach from long ago.

 If the visit to Tolchester Beach Museum sparks a need to take a dip, head down Beach Road to Ferry Park where you’ll find Rock Hall’s swimming beach and gazebo.
 It has picnic tables and barbecue stands, as well as outstanding views across the Chesapeake Bay to the Western Shore including a gorgeous sunset that is not to be missed.